y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="eabristol2">EA Bristol Website Re-design (Round 2) + Booking Project</span>

 <small>Jul 08, 2022-present</small>
 <small>Trying to make EA Bristol's website the best EA group website out there.
-The latter project mentioned is entangled with the former and I will be vague when describing the latter project in the logs.</small>
+The latter project (which ended on Aug 09, 2022) mentioned was entangled with the former and I will be vague when describing the latter project in the logs.</small>

 <hr />

 #### Log

+- <time>Aug 09, 2022</time> There may be a few more developments, but I consider the booking project done!

 - <time>Aug 08, 2022</time> Nearly done with migration (and the booking project)